About Us

 Jessica King

-DIRECTOR, STUDENT & CAMPUS COMMUNICATIONS, 2025
+DIRECTOR, STUDENT STORIES, BOARD MEMBER, 2025

 Florence Mou

-EVENTS, FOUNDING MEMBER, 2004.
+EVENTS, FOUNDING BOARD MEMBER, 2004.

 Florence is a founding member of The Orion Fund.
 Florence is motivated to serve on the Board by her desire to help ease the financial burden for students afflicted by health challenges, and brings her expertise in event planning and desktop publishing to The Orion Fund.